CurveDocs/curve-docs/docs/stableswap-exchange/stableswap/pools/plain_pools.md

-The simplest Curve pool is a plain pool, which is an implementation of the StableSwap invariant for two or more tokens.
+The simplest Curve pool is a plain pool, which is an implementation of the Stableswap invariant for two or more tokens.
 The key characteristic of a plain pool is that the pool contract holds all deposited assets at **all** times.

 An example of a Curve plain pool is [3Pool](https://github.com/curvefi/curve-contract/tree/master/contracts/pools/3pool),